 If you’re uncertain and looking for ways to cut insurance costs, you could consider if the value of your owned vehicle is worth the premium it costs to insure it.
 Here’s how to tell:

 However, if the difference weighs in favor of keeping the coverage, you could consider raising your deductible.
 Your deductible and your premium are inversely related — meaning, if you raise your deductible, you lower your premium.
 Below, you can see how raising or lowering your deductible affects your premium.
-On average, premiums decreased by about 10% when deductibles were increased from $500 to $1,000.
+On average, premiums decreased by about 10% when increasing from a $500 deductible to a $1,000 deductible.

 |Company||State Minimum Liability Only||Difference||$500 Deductible||$1,000 Deductible|